Jewish National Fund: Land development

+Funding of Israeli military infrastructure and West Bank settlements

+In addition to its reclamation and other charitable projects, the JNF also funded infrastructure projects on Israel Defense Forces sites.
+Documents by the JNF indicated that funds from the Canadian branch were used to fund projects including Camp Ariel Sharon in the Negev, an auditorium and training facilities at an Israeli Navy base in Bat Galim, and mess halls for the 124 Squadron and 131 Squadron of the Israeli Air Force at the Palmachim and Nevatim Airbases.
+A 2014 document by the JNF notes that funds from its Canadian branch were used for a dozen "KKL for IDF" projects in the previous decade.
+A JNF Canada document from the same year pitched donors on an IDF family meeting centre for members in active service as well as a road at the Israeli-Egyptian border to "improve access to the area for security forces" to be developed in coordination with the IDF.

+A document by JNF's Canadian branch stated that it had helped develop an outdoor fitness area at a military base in Sde Boker for the Gadna program, which prepares young Israelis for IDF service.
+Regular army personnel could also use the area.
+Similarly, in 2014, the JNF Canada's Edmonton branch stated that it was funding a family visitation area, a plaza by the barracks, and an intake and release facility at Tze'elim Army Base.

+In 2016, the JNF also funded a soccer field at Hatzerim Airbase.

+JNF's Canadian branch also helped construct a hilltop settler outpost, Givat Oz VeGaon, which was deemed illegal by the Israeli government and received at least 18 demolition orders from the Ministry of Defense.

-International fundraising arms
+International fundraising

 United States

-The United States arm of the JNF, incorporated on January 26, 1926, is the largest contributor to JNF-KKL.
+The United States branch of the JNF, incorporated on January 26, 1926, is the largest contributor to JNF-KKL.
 In 1996, JNF-USA was accused of mismanaging funds.
 According to the charges, only 21% of US donations reached Israel, and money was being diverted to Latin American JNF offices.
 In the wake of this scandal, the North American management was forced to resign.
 The tax-exempt status of the JNF-USA was challenged in 2011 as violating the public policy of the United States with respect to ethnic and religious discrimination.
-In July 2017, in response to an investigation by the Jewish Daily Forward, the New York State attorney general's office ordered JNF-USA to rescind two illegal loans totaling more than $500,000 the organization had made to its chief executive officer, Russell Robinson, and its chief financial officer, Mitchel Rosenzweig.
+In July 2017, in response to an investigation by the Jewish Daily Forward, the New York State attorney general's office ordered JNF-USA to rescind two illegal loans totaling more than $500,000 the organisation had made to its chief executive officer, Russell Robinson, and its chief financial officer, Mitchel Rosenzweig.
 (New York State forbids charities from lending their officers any money.)
 JNF-USA argued that Robinson and Rosenzweig were not officers under the meaning of the law, but the attorney general's officer rejected that argument and the two executives agreed to repay the balance of their loans.